Smiling H1 - 1920 x 116

 The assassination attempt was carried out by 23-year-old Turkish citizen, Mehmet Ali Ağca, who was swiftly subdued and arrested.

-The afternoon's dramatic events were reported live by a Vatican Radio journalist, Benedetto Nardacci, who said: "For the first time there is talk of terrorism even in the Vatican."
+The dramatic events were reported live by a Vatican Radio journalist, Benedetto Nardacci, who said: "For the first time there is talk of terrorism even in the Vatican."

 Italian police announced that Ağca, who was on the run from Turkish authorities and Interpol, was a far-right terrorist who had been convicted of the 1979 murder of prominent left-leaning Turkish journalist Abdi İpekçi.